PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

           "items": {
               "type": "object",
               "required": [
-                  "snippet_id",
                   "start_time",
-                  "end_time",
+                  "length",
                   "brief_description",
                   "disinformation_categories",
                   "keywords_detected"
               ],
               "properties": {
-                  "snippet_id": {
-                      "type": "string",
-                      "description": "Unique identifier for the snippet."
-                  },
                   "start_time": {
-                      "type": "string",
+                      "type": "integer",
-                      "description": "The timestamp when the snippet begins, in HH:MM:SS format, relative to the start of the audio clip."
+                      "description": "The number of seconds from the start of the audio clip to the start of the snippet."
                   },
-                  "end_time": {
+                  "length": {
-                      "type": "string",
+                      "type": "integer",
-                      "description": "The timestamp when the snippet ends, in HH:MM:SS format, relative to the start of the audio clip."
+                      "description": "The length of the snippet in seconds."
                   },
                   "brief_description": {
                       "type": "string",